Premier Men’s IOP In Austin, TX

 1+ hour weekly

-How (and Why) Intensive Outpatient Treatment Works
+How (and Why) Intensive Outpatient Rehab Works

-An IOP program establishes a reliable support system for relapse prevention, coping skill training, and continued peer support.[1]
+An IOP establishes a reliable support system for relapse prevention, coping skill training, and continued peer support.[1]
 Studies in the addiction treatment field reveal that IOP participants reported measurable reductions in drug or alcohol use after treatment compared to the baseline of when their recovery journey first began.[2]

 At The Last Resort, each client will benefit from at least ten hours a week of treatment, therapy, counseling, and support without having to move into an inpatient facility.
 Despite its outpatient framework, our intensive outpatient program is a structured approach to sustained recovery and a lifetime of sobriety.
 Come and continue your healing with outpatient services at our modern and comfortable clinical location in Austin.

-Efficacy of Supportive Outpatient Programs
+Efficacy of Supportive Outpatient Programs in Austin

 An IOP program on its own doesn’t represent the level of care that is needed when addressing deep-rooted substance use and co-occurring mental health disorders.
 This treatment program has been documented to be more effective as part of a full continuum of care that extends from inpatient detox to aftercare.[3]